solonkoolesya/metrics/README.md

 ****_In the Docker continer:_****

-It haven't pythont and pip packages installed in your OS.
+It's needn't python and pip packages installed in your OS.
 For building image run on working directory:

 `$ docker build -t mymetr .`